amorrell2002/newtons-teather-blog/blogpost.md

 ##### EarthRigidBody
 This object will be interacted with through the physics system, so we are using a rigid body node.

-The material for the mesh isn't very complex, albedo is from the Earth Day Map, a specular map and normal map all from solar system scope.
+The material for the mesh isn't very complex, albedo is from the Earth Day Map, with a specular map and normal map all from solar system scope.

 However, Godot's renderer seems to see white as diffuse (the inverse of the map provided) Another issue is that pure black in the map would create hot spot reflections that were grating.
 So I inverted the colors and blended the map with a white layer in [Krita](https://krita.org/en/) to address both issues.